Thomas Fancutt: Career

-2013–2021: ATP debut
+2013-2021: ATP debut

-Fancutt made his debut on the ITF circuit at the Australia F6 in September 2013.
+In September 2013, Fancutt made his debut on the ITF circuit at the Australia F6.

-Fancutt won his first ITF title in Anning, China in July 2016.
+In July 2016, Fancutt won his first ITF title in Anning, China.

 In February 2021, Fancutt made his ATP main draw debut at the 2021 Great Ocean Road Open, where he was an alternate into the singles main draw.

-2024: Five ATP Challenger doubles titles
+2024-2025: Major debut, Five ATP Challenger titles in doubles

-In March, 2024, Fancutt alongside American Hunter Reese claimed the doubles title at the Rwanda Challenger.
-As a result, Fancutt rose to a career high doubles ranking of No. 205 on March 18.
+In March 2024, Fancutt alongside American Hunter Reese claimed the doubles title at the Rwanda Challenger.
+As a result, Fancutt rose to a career high doubles ranking of No. 205 on 18 March 2024.

 Ranked No. 140, he made the main draw of the 2024 Hangzhou Open with partner Blake Bayldon as a direct entry, following the withdrawal of Sander Gillé and Joran Vliegen.

 In October, Fancutt, along with Blake Ellis won consecutive challenger doubles titles in Playford and Sydney.
 This resulted in Fancutt rising to a career high doubles ranking of No. 121 on 4 November 2024.

+In 2025, he entered the doubles main draw of the 2025 Australian Open with Blake Ellis as a wildcard pair.